Types of Craps Bets

 - Free Odds

 The basic line bets are the Pass Line Bet and the Don’t Pass Bet.
 The Pass Line Bet is the basic bet in all of craps.
 It is a wager on whether the shooter wins or not.
 On the come-out roll, if the shooter rolls a 7 or 11, then he or she wins.
 If the shooter rolls a 2, 3, or 12, then the shooter craps out (or loses).
 A third option exists: the shooter rolls as 4,5,6,8,9,10.
 If any of these options happen, a point is set.
 Then the goal becomes to roll the point before rolling a seven.

 The Pass Line Bet is a wager on the shooter winning this round of betting.
-It has a 1.41% house edge.
-The Don’t Pass Bet is a wager that the shooter loses on the same proposition.
-It has a 1.36% house edge
+It has a 1.41% house edge, making it the second-best bet at the craps table.

 The Place Bet